research-codes/DCBA/README.md

 # DCBA
-codes for paper "DCBA: Data-free Class-specific Backdoor Attack on Non-IID Federated Learning"
+codes for paper "DCBA: Data-free Class-specified Backdoor Attack on Federated Learning with Non-IID Data"